Oasis raises heat on Britain's Premier Foods over 'weak' brands

 Founded in 2002 by Seth Fischer, who leads the firm as its chief investment officer, Oasis said it was “extraordinary and unprecedented” that Hamill, in comments reported this week by the Financial Times, described some of its brands, which include Mr Kipling cakes and Angel Delight, as “weak cards”.

-Oasis also criticized Hamill’s defense of the board’s strategy and executive pay.
+Oasis also criticised Hamill’s defence of the board’s strategy and executive pay.

 Premier Foods is one of several European companies which have been targeted by activist investors, including Akzo Nobel, Telecom Italia and Whitbread.